-Dangoko (literally “dango powder”) is a blend of powdered uruchimai and mochi rice to make dango, skewered mochi balls.
+Dangoko (“dango powder”) is a blend of powdered uruchimai and mochi rice to make dango skewered mochi balls.

 What Is Dangoko

-Dangoko (団子粉, だんご粉) is a rice powder blend of uruchimai (粳米, Japanese short-grain rice for eating) and mochi rice/glutinous rice that’s made by soaking, pulverizing, and drying the rice grains.
-The ratio is up to the manufacturing brand, and some add starch powder for texture and firmness.
+Dangoko is rice flour for dango, skewered mochi balls.
+The rice flour ratio is up to the manufacturing brand; some add starch powder for texture and firmness.

-It is primarily used to make dango, sweet rice dumplings, skewered on a bamboo stick.
-Typically, there are three to five dumplings (traditionally five) on a skewer and covered with a sweet soy sauce glaze or topped with sweet red bean paste.
+It is primarily used to make dango, chewy sweet rice dumplings, on bamboo skewers.
+Typically, three to five dumplings (traditionally five) on a skewer and covered with a sweet soy glaze, topped with sweet red bean paste, or other sweet toppings.
+It’s a popular offering at festivals but you will also see it sold at supermarkets and convenience stores.

 What Does It Taste